Questions you should ask a UV manufacturer before you purchase a light.

 - F. Are replacement lamps, filters, switches, connectors, or ballasts available from other sources or only from the UV light manufacturer?Some UV light manufacturers use off-the-shelf lamps and ballasts, so those replacement items are available from other companies.
 UV SYSTEMS, Inc. uses custom-made lamps in its UV lights, and those parts are only available from UV SYSTEMS, Inc.

-While you cannot purchase the parts at your local hardware or electronics store, the UV SYSTEMS, Inc. custom-made parts provide a superior product in several ways: (1) the inverter-ballast is designed to drive the lamp harder for maximum UV output, (2) the SuperBright 3 lamps are specially made in a “U” shape to provide more UV output in a smaller space, and more importantly (3) the tubing used in all of the SW lamps (SuperBright 3 and TripleBright II) are made of quartz with about 91% SW transmission, while the tubing used in other SW lamps is not quartz and only transmits about 79% of the SW.
+While you cannot purchase the parts at your local hardware or electronics store, the UV SYSTEMS, Inc. custom-made parts provide a superior product in several ways: (1) the inverter-ballast is designed to drive the lamp harder for maximum UV output, (2) the SuperBright 3 lamps are specially made in a “U” shape to provide more UV output in a smaller space, and more importantly (3) the tubing used in all of the SW lamps (SuperBright 3, TripleBright 3, or Dual TripleBright 3) are made of quartz with about 91% SW transmission, while the tubing used in other SW lamps is not quartz but UV-C glass and only transmits about 79% of the SW.
 Custom-made parts equal superior quality.

 - G. How does the manufacturer test the SW filters to know how many hours they will last in his SW UV light?Some UV manufactures do not even have the equipment to measure the transmission of SW filters and therefore cannot do any quantified testing.
 UV SYSTEMS, Inc. uses its UV radiometer to measure the SW filters that it puts in the lamp life test jig.
 The lamp life tests can simultaneously test the life of the lamps, SW filters, inverter-ballasts, and AC-to-DC power supplies.